AMD RDNA 3 Introduction

 The L3 cache, also called the Infinity Cache, did shrink relative to Navi 21.
 It's now 96MB vs. 128MB.
 However, the L3 to L2 link is now 2.25x wider (2304 bytes per clock), so the total throughput is much higher.
 In fact, AMD gives a figure of 5.3 TB/s — 2304 B/clk at a speed of 2.3 GHz.
 The RX 6950 XT only had a 1024 B/clk link to its Infinity Cache (maximum), and RDNA 3 delivers up to 2.7x the peak interface bandwidth.

 Note that these figures are only for the fully configured Navi 31 solution in the 7900 XTX.
 The 7900 XT has five MCDs, dropping down to a 320-bit GDDR6 interface and 1920 B/clk links to the combined 80MB of Infinity Cache.
-We will likely see lower-tier RDNA 3 parts that further cut back on interface width and performance, naturally.
+We will see lower-tier RDNA 3 parts that further cut back on interface width and performance, naturally.

 Finally, there are now up to six 64-bit GDDR6 interfaces for a combined 384-bit link to the GDDR6 memory.
 The VRAM also clocks at 20 Gbps (vs 18 Gbps on the later 6x50 cards and 16 Gbps on the original RDNA 2 chips) for a total bandwidth of 960 GB/s.

 It's interesting how much the gap between GDDR6 and GDDR6X has narrowed with this generation, at least for shipping configurations.
 AMD's 960 GB/s on the RX 7900 XTX is only 5% less than the 1008 GB/s of the RTX 4090 now, whereas with the RX 6900 XT and RTX 3090 were only pushing 512 GB/s compared to Nvidia's 936 GB/s back in 2020.
 Nvidia of course also adopted a larger cache size with its Ada Lovelace architecture.

-AMD 2nd Generation Ray Tracing
+AMD RDNA 3: 2nd Generation Ray Tracing

 RDNA 2 Ray Accelerators could do up to four ray/box intersections per clock, or one ray/triangle intersection.
 By way of contrast, Intel's Arc Alchemist can do up to 12 ray/box intersections per RTU per clock, while Nvidia doesn't provide a specific number but has up to two ray/triangle intersections per RT core on Ampere and up to four ray/triangle intersections per clock on Ada Lovelace.